School Rules

 • strong verbal reprimand

-• detention during play times
+• loss of play times

 • loss of privileges (trips outside school, membership of a team, parties etc.)